bverhagen/SMSLD/README.md

 line segment descriptor for wide baseline matching.
 More info can be found in the paper about SMSLD.

-All comments can be addressed to bart.verhagen@tass.be or barrie.verhagen@gmail.com
+All comments can be addressed to the lead author.

 ===== Requirements =====
  - MATLAB